basnijholt/nijho.lt/content/post/agentic-coding/index.md

 After a few months of using agentic AI tools, I've noticed consistent patterns that require vigilance:

-**Note from the futute: I now realise this is very model dependent!
+**Note from the future: I now realize this is very model dependent!
 GPT-5 has different pitfalls than Claude Opus 4.1**

 ### The "Defensive Programming" Trap